Capturing Customer Sentiments with Re:amaze Intents

 Intents is an important feature in Re:amaze Automation.
 In a world of automation and chatbots, we believe Re:amaze Intents is a cornerstone of how support teams can take advantage of customer messages and train an automation process designed to work specifically for your business needs.

 An intent is defined as a “customer sentiment”, or “what is the customer intending to do” or “what is the customer’s intent” with any particular message.

-Intents can vary from business to business and from situation to situation, making it universally applicable for all Re:amaze users.
+Intents can vary from from situation to situation, making it universally applicable for all Re:amaze users.
 Here are some common customer intents for eCommerce businesses:

 - Return intent

 - Question about shipping intent